 - An innovative payment model expanded under the Center for Medicare & Medicaid Innovation (CMMI), with the exception of Health Care Innovation Award recipients;

 - A Medicare Shared Savings Program (MSSP) accountable care organization (ACO);

 - Medicare Health Care Quality Demonstration Program or Medicare Acute Care Episode Demonstration Program; or

 - Another demonstration program required by federal law.

 To receive the 5% AAPM bonus, the eligible clinician (EC) must be considered a qualifying participant (QP).
-ECs are considered QPs if they receive a certain percentage of payments or see a certain percentage of patients through the AAPM.
+ECS is considered QPs if they receive a certain percentage of payments or see a certain percentage of patients through the AAPM.
 For the 2019 performance year, the payment threshold is 50% and the patient count threshold is 35%.
 QP determinations will be made at the group level.
 Participants who do not meet the QP thresholds may be considered a partial QP if they receive 40% of their payments or see 25% of their patients through an AAPM.
 Partial QPs can elect to participate in MIPS and will be scored under the APM scoring standard.
-Partial QPs will be excluded from MIPS unless the EC makes an explicit election to participate.
+Partial QPs will be excluded from MIPS unless the EC makes an explicit selection to participate.

 Knowing QP Status